Support That Understands the Job.

 Together, we’ll review your history, goals, and insurance to create a plan that fits your situation.

-From your first day at Renewal House, you’ll be welcomed into a safe, structured, and supportive community designed to help you heal.
+From your first day, you’ll be welcomed into a safe, structured, and supportive community designed to help you heal.

 At Bold Steps Behavioral Health, we’ll meet you where you are.
 We’ll develop a plan that’s built around your strengths, your goals, and your schedule.
 We will guide you through the process, even if it is just to gather information.
 Call (866) 486-5219 reach out online to learn more, or check out our FAQ below: